 Cleaning the bathroom is a very dirty -- and sometimes -- gross job.
 But with the right tools, you can finish the job in the blink of an eye!

-Granite countertops make lovely additions to any home, but they can become unsightly if you don't know how to clean them.
-Luckily, we have ways to help.
+Granite countertops make lovely additions to any home, but they can become unsightly if you don't know how to clean them properly.

 It's not uncommon for your bathroom to occasionally have bad odors.
 But when you smell sewage, that's usually not a good sign.